openshift/cloud-credential-operator/README.md

 ## Design Principles

   * The controller should be able to run in either a cluster itself, or in a centralized management cluster, most likely along side [Hive](https://github.com/openshift/hive).
-  * Controller expects access to a set of credentials we refer to as the "root" credentials.
+  * Controller expects access to a set of credentials we refer to as the "admin" credentials.
-  * If the root credentials are missing, but all credentials requests are fulfilled and valid, this is considered a valid state. (i.e. the root creds were removed from the cluster after use)
+  * If the admin credentials are missing, but all credentials requests are fulfilled and valid, this is considered a valid state. (i.e. the admin creds were removed from the cluster after use)
-  * If the root credentials are able to create additional credentials, we will create fine grained permissions as defined in the credentials request.
+  * If the admin credentials are able to create additional credentials, we will create fine grained permissions as defined in the credentials request.
-  * If the root credentials cannot create additional credentials, but do themselves fulfill the requirements of the credentials request, they will be used. (with logged warnings and a condition on the credentials request)
+  * If the admin credentials cannot create additional credentials, but do themselves fulfill the requirements of the credentials request, they will be used. (with logged warnings and a condition on the credentials request)
-  * If the root credentials fulfill neither of the above requirements, the controller will fail to generate the credentials, report failure back to the Cluster Version Operator, and thus block upgrading.
+  * If the admin credentials fulfill neither of the above requirements, the controller will fail to generate the credentials, report failure back to the Cluster Version Operator, and thus block upgrading.

 ## AWS